Welcome to Sycamore’s Science Showcase page!

 - Your project, text, diagrams, photos, etc. should be clear and readable.

 Important things to note:

 - a project journal or lab notebook.
 This consists of an account of your project.
 This is basically the proof that you did the work, so you should include all ideas and brainstorming from the conception of your project, right through the very end.
 You may also want to include how you could extend or expand your work if you were given the opportunity.
 Make sure to date all of your entries in your journal or notebook.

 - an abstract.
 This is a summary of your entire project in 250 words or less.
 This is optional (but definitely encouraged) for Kinder-3rd grade, but is required for 4th and 5th grade.

 - Models, test equipment, or items studied.
 These items are allowed, but whenever possible SARSEF discourages leaving these items on the project tables.
-There is a list of items that are unacceptable for display which can be found on the SARSEF site or by clicking here.
 If you’re going to display a model, consider protecting it so damage does not occur when visitors come to the fair.
 Photos are an excellent alternative and good ways to communicate about your project.

 - Photos and/or Diagrams.
 Photos are completely optional, but are a great tool and are recommended.
 Hand drawn diagrams can be equally effective.
 Please remember that images of any source should be accredited to their creator or copyright holder.
 Photos that include people should show them performing the experiment, and not posed.
+Photos containing people should have faces obscured to protect their identity.
 Please note that inappropriate photos of animals in other than their natural habitat will be removed.
-(Please refer to the display and safety regulations on the SARSEF site for more information.)

 - Applicable forms.
 All projects that have been approved by the Scientific Review Committee or the Institutional Review Board must have those forms available during setup and judging.
 It’s a good idea to only bring copies to the fair, and to keep the originals at home in a safe place.